dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-If I'm very honest with you, then the real reason why we ended up using Docker in our development environment was actually by accident.
-So you may think now what exactly then we tried to fix in our work processes.
-So to get the better idea, let me start with by telling you a little story.
+If I'm honest with you, then the real reason why we ended up using Docker in our development environment was actually by accident.
+To get the better idea what I mean by that, let me start by telling you a relatively short story.

 Last year in October one of our junior developers was working on a project.

+Nothing unusual there.

+At one moment, the file permissions for a project he was working on were incorrect.

+He thought he could safely resolve them by himself.

+But unfortunately didn't.

+When he realized that his system wasn't working properly anymore after trying to fix the file permissions, he notified Jürgen.

-Nothing unusual there, but because he was working on a Linux, at that time he was not very experienced with it, but he had an issue with the project file permissions and he thought that he could safely resolve it by himself, but what happened was the opposite.
+ he was working on Linux and at that time he was not very experienced with it.

+ but he had an issue with the project file permissions and he thought that he could safely resolve it by himself, but what happened was the opposite.